jpalardy/jpalardy.github.io/_posts/2016-03-16-why-learn-awk.markdown

 ### Convenience: automatic variables

-Variables are automatically created when first used, you don't need to declare variables.
+Variables are automatically created when first used; you don't need to declare variables.

 {% highlight awk %}
 a++